SeanCraig/performance-management/2021-09-01-perf-mgmt-report.md

 There are various activities to be distributed amongst the stakeholders:

 - Compliance with the process/system itself
-- Collecting information (e.g. to support evaluation of performance)
+- Collecting information (e.g. to measure the success of our approach)
 - Filtering/evaluating information (e.g. who deserves praise this week)
 - Meetings and interactions (e.g. weekly 1-2-1s, regular discussions with DMs/POs)
 - Promotion/Communication (e.g. about the system, but also public praise for individuals)